 In the same way, neither a handwritten manuscript nor a printed text is miraculous, or talismanic.
 There is no such thing as miraculous force operating in the universe, only an equation of contexts which demand a magical term if they are to balance out.

-Only, if you peer in close, closer, at the DNA, at the odd quantum crafting, so to speak, of the font, you might experience a moment of doubt.
+If you peer in close, however, and still closer, at the odd quantum crafting, so to speak, of the font, you might experience a moment of doubt.
 Here, after all, is an artist at work, the shamanic Griffo, let’s say, mumbling his incantations over his shavings of metal, tied to the shape and balance and interplay of lines no less than any master of disegno, a wild man, a deranged force, who is believed to have bludgeoned his son-in-law to death in 1516, for reasons unknown, and to have hanged for it in 1518.

 But shake yourself free of it.
 Print, unlike art but just like life, is a function of large numbers.
 Francesco Griffo resolves into a statistic, and printed books do their work in the macrocosmic library.